All the best Amazon January deals for a new year bargain

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon January sales 2022: The best deals on AirPods, Nintendo Switch, Garmin watches and more
+Amazon January sales 2022: The best New Year deals on AirPods, Nintendo Switch, Garmin watches and more

 Get ready to bag a bargain on tech, TVs, home appliances and more